top of page

 Oak Tree

-The European Union has enacted a significant piece of legislation, the EU Deforestation-free Regulation (EUDR - Regulation (EU) 2023/1115), aimed at reducing the EU's impact on global deforestation and forest degradation.
+The European Union has enacted a significant piece of legislation, the EU Deforestation-free Regulation (EUDR), aimed at reducing the EU's impact on global deforestation and forest degradation.
 For companies involved in the wood products supply chain, understanding this regulation is crucial.
-While the core compliance obligations begin starting December 30, 2025, for most companies (with an extension to June 30, 2026 for qualifying micro/small enterprises), the time to prepare is now.
+While the core compliance obligations begin on December 30, 2025, for most companies (with an extension to June 30, 2026, for qualifying micro/small enterprises), the time to prepare is now.

-Why EUDR Impacts Suppliers: Your Role in the Due Diligence Statement
+Why EUDR Impacts Suppliers: Your Role in Due Diligence

 • Product description (including wood species).